- Last updated on: 12 mins read

 Edit Title, Description & Image

 However, this is limited to Facebook and Twitter only.
-For all other social sites, it’s best to use a tool that allows Open Graph Post customization, i.e., you can edit the title, description, and image of a post for social posting on any social channels.
+For all other social sites, it’s best to use a tool that allows Open Graph Post customization, i.e., you can edit the title, description, and image of a post for social posting on any social channel.

 All the tactics mentioned in this article are proven and effective for maximum results.